aws-amplify/docs/docs/lib/restapi/fragments/js/authz.md

 ## Note related to use Access Token or ID Token

 The ID Token contains claims about the identity of the authenticated user such as name, email, and phone_number.
-It could have custom claims as well (For example using [Amplify CLI](https://docs.amplify.aws/cli/usage/lambda-triggers#override-id-token-claims) ).
-On Amplify Auth category you can retrieve the Id Token using:
+It could have custom claims as well, for example using [Amplify CLI](https://docs.amplify.aws/cli/usage/lambda-triggers#override-id-token-claims).
+On the Amplify Authentication category you can retrieve the Id Token using:

 ```javascript
 (await Auth.currentSession()).getIdToken().getJwtToken()